karolciba/playground/README.md

 Current solvers are:
 - brute solver, which probably won't find solution till sun shines
-- forward consistency checking backtracker, wich should be better
+- naive filtering, which should be better

 To be done:
+- forward filtering
 - arc consistency checking

 ## eucliderer